-A financial services business which is seeking to establish or has established, on behalf of another person or legal arrangement who is its customer, a business relationship with another financial services business.
+A financial services business, lawyer or accountant who is seeking to establish or has established, on behalf of another person or legal arrangement who is its customer, a business relationship with a financial services business.

 Legal arrangement:

 An express trust or any other vehicle whatsoever which has a similar legal effect.